 1. For practices that will be submitting claims manually (versus via an external billing service), you can generate a HCFA 1500 form (under Reports -> Generate HCFA 1500 Claims Form).
 You would mail the HCFA 1500 claims form directly to the insurance company for reimbursement.

 2. For practices that use an external billing service, you can create a faxable/printable summary to send to the biller at the end of a day/week/month.
-To do this, go to Billing -> Go to Billing Portal and click on the Generate Reports tab, then on the report called "Insurance Billing Summary".
+To do this, go to Reporting -> Financial Reports and open the "Insurance Billing Summary", under the Most Common Reports header.
 This will generate a printable/faxable list of all encounters during the designated period, along with a breakdown of all information necessary for the biller to submit claims.

 Alternately, you can have us set up a limited-access account for your biller to be able to log in directly and see only the information necessary to submit claims and record insurance payments and write-offs.
 Contact firstname.lastname@example.org to set this up.